As an entrepreneur, the decision of residence become very important tax-wise. Living in the wrong country can mean you'll pay 5-10 times the tax.

 Tax havens are always changing and so are the ways we use them.

-Whether you're a millionaire in Monaco, enjoying discreet Swiss banking, or like me, have relocated to somewhere that makes more sense for your business, we live in a globalized world with the freedom and knowledge to make the best financial choices for ourselves.
+Whether you're a millionaire in Monaco, enjoying discreet Swiss banking, or like me, have relocated to a sunny island that makes more sense for myself personally and business wise, we all live in a globalized world with a lot of different choices and options.

 Do you benefit from any of the best tax havens?
 How do you feel about them?